trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 Metadata is automatically filled with level `0` as origination level and the configured smart rollup address (or the default one).

-Note that when stepping tick by tick (using the `step tick` command), it is possible to end up in a situation were the evaluation stops on
+Note that when stepping tick by tick (using the `step tick` command), it is possible to end up in a situation where the evaluation stops on
 `Waiting for reveal`.
 If the expected value is a metadata, the command `reveal metadata` will give the default metadata to the kernel.
 If the value expected is the preimage of a given hash, there are two possible